BrighterCommand/Brighter/docs/adr/0010-brighter-semantic-conventions.md

 ### Path Tracing

 We have an existing "Trace" operation on a Handler that uses the Visitor pattern to describe the middleware pipeline for a handler.

 * This approach has proved useful for diagnostics; we just append the handler name to a string.
 * Under OTel, an event should to be recorded on the span in the RequestContext that flows through the pipeline; we would just name the event after the handler.
-* Thus it might be possible to retire the Trace operation in favour of the span.
+* Thus it might be possible to retire the Trace operation in favor of the span.
 Tests that rely on the Trace operation would need to be updated to use the span instead.